-Eyebrow Lift / Forehead Lift
+Eyebrow Lift / Forehead Lift Bellevue, WA

 What Is an Eyebrow Lift?

-An eyebrow lift, which is also commonly referred to as a forehead or brow lift, is used to correct several signs of aging such as droopy eyebrows, creasing of the forehead, and frown lines as well as drooping skin over the eyelids.
+An eyebrow lift, which is also commonly referred to as a forehead lift or a brow lift, is used to correct several signs of aging such as droopy eyebrows, creasing of the forehead, and frown lines as well as drooping skin over the eyelids.

 Brow Lift Procedure